digitalmaxwell/ctedu-docs/docs/Layout Builder/Templates.md

 :::tip Use this location template below as a model for your own implementation.
 Inside of the query, we can access the context from `createPage` function.
-We use the title to fetch each locations data, which is then passed to the prop `data` in the `Location` component. `RenderLayoutBlocks` uses this data to parse the layout of the page.
+We use the title to fetch each locations data, which is then passed to the prop `data` in the `Location` component. `RenderLayout` uses this data to parse the layout of the page.
 :::

 ```jsx title="/src/templates/location3.js"